-The requirement for a Minor is at least 20 Units, of which:
+The Unit requirement for a Minor is at least 20 Units, of which:

-- Up to 8 Units (40% of the unit requirements for a Minor) may be used to meet (i) the Minor requirement and (ii) another requirement, e.g., General Education, College (Common Curriculum), Faculty requirement outside CHS, Major, Second Major, Minor, Specialisation or other requirement. - At least 12 Units for any Minor programme must be taken from outside the entire set of courses that are listed for the major(s)/another minor that the student is taking/ has taken. - A minimum of 60% of the total Units of the Minor requirements must be earned from courses read in NUS.
-Courses read at NUS include all courses taught, co-taught, supervised or co-supervised by NUS faculty members.
+- Up to 8 Units (40% of the Unit requirements for a Minor) may be used to meet (i) the Minor requirement and (ii) another requirement, e.g., General Education, College, Faculty requirement outside CHS, Major, Second Major, Minor, Specialisation or other requirement. - At least 12 Units for any Minor must be taken from outside the entire set of courses that are listed for the major(s)/another minor that the student is taking/ has taken. - A minimum of 60% of the Minor requirements must be earned from courses read at NUS.
+Courses read at NUS include all courses taught, co-taught, supervised or cosupervised by NUS faculty member(s).
 These consist of graded courses or courses with an 'S' or 'CS' grade.
 The remaining Units may be earned through credit transfers, advanced placement and exemptions, from courses deemed relevant to the particular Minor.